spsforks/QB64-Wiki/OUT.md

 > *Explanation:* In [SCREEN](SCREEN) 0 this is one way to make high intensity background colors. `[COLOR](COLOR) ,15` is actually grey (7).

-*Example 3:* Toggling blinking colors in SCREEN beginning with build 20170816/61
+Toggling blinking colors in SCREEN beginning with build 20170816/61

 ```vb